All Episodes

 And in one particular call, Dan, you'll appreciate this.

-He says, and I know exactly where you are at this moment.
+Says, and I know exactly where you are at this moment.

 And he told them where he was exactly.

-You got the last word.
+You get the last word.

-Well, listen, Sean, we're going to war with the president and the administration we have, and as a patriotic American, I'd like to get behind my administration and encourage them to do the right thing.
+And as a patriotic American, I'd like to get behind my administration and encourage them to do the right thing.

-I think there's been a lot of uh very constructive criticism out there right now about what this administration needs to be doing differently.
+I think there's been a lot of very constructive criticism out there right now about what this administration needs to be doing differently.

 But I'll just tell you, we kind of run out of time.

-You know, um Ukraine is is is gonna lose.
+You know, Ukraine is going to lose.

-And that's I think what I'm looking for, just to close on this one is congressional hearings, open hearings, open discussion with Secretary of Defense, Secretary of State, the DNI.
+And that's, I think what I'm looking for, just to close on this one, is congressional hearings, open hearings, open discussion with Secretary of Defense, Secretary of State, the DNI.

 What is the plan?